biggyspender/ts-functional-pipe/README.md

   })
 ```

-You've probably noticed that `_map` and `_filter` are not unary function so cannot be used in a pipe.
+You've probably noticed that `_map` and `_filter` are not unary functions so cannot be used in a pipe.

 We can use the provided `deferP0` method to transform these functions into functions that return a unary function (that takes a single parameter that was the first parameter of the original source function)